CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow-global/README.md

 # Exercise an inter-global-object buffer overflow

-This exercise demonstrates an inter-object buffer overflow on baseline and CHERI-enabled architectures, and asks you to characterize and fix the bug detected by CHERI bounds enforcement.
+This exercise uses two global objects to demonstrate an inter-object buffer overflow on baseline and CHERI-enabled architectures, and asks you to characterize and fix the bug detected by CHERI bounds enforcement.
 It also asks you to use GDB for debugging purposes.

 This example uses two *global* objects (in `.data`) to demonstrate an overflow.
 It is worth pondering how the bounds for pointers to globals come to be set!